, with London as capital, is in size, population and economy by far the largest country of the United Kingdom and

 Several early human species lived on and off on English soil, depending on

 the wildly fluctuating climate.
-After the last Ice Age hunter gatherers like Cheddar Man showed up and his kin
+After the last Ice Age hunter gatherers like Cheddar Man showed up.

-More modern Beaker People moved in around 2500 BC and almost completely replaced
+More modern Beaker People moved in around 2500 BC and quickly replaced the local

-The Romans invaded England in 43 AD and soon had to build Hadrian's Wall to keep the wild and pesky
+Romans invaded England in 43 AD and soon had to build Hadrian's Wall to keep the wild and pesky Scots at

-Scotts at bay.
+bay.
 When the Romans left, Anglo-Saxons moved in, later followed by Vikings in the 10th century.
-Things remained fluid
+Things remained fluid tilt in

-successfully with other European powers to establish colonies in the East and the West that generated huge trade profits and helped
+with other European powers to establish colonies in the East and the West that generated huge trade profits and helped build the mightyBritish Empire

-The British Empire fought victoriously in WWI and WWII, but the Suez fiasco brought an end to Britain's global
+Empire fought victoriously in WWI and WWII, but the Suez fiasco brought an end to Britain's global leadership.

-and go it alone, hoping to rule the waves once again.
+left again in 2020, hoping to rule the waves once more.